Wander Franco Player Props: Rays vs. Blue Jays

 Wander Franco At The Plate

-- Among the qualified batters in baseball, he ranks 38th in batting average, 73rd in on-base percentage, and ninth in slugging.
+- Among qualified hitters, he ranks 40th in batting average, while his on-base percentage ranks 81st and he is 10th in slugging.

-- Franco has picked up a hit in 76.9% of his 13 games this season, with at least two hits in 38.5% of them.

-- Looking at the 13 games he has played this year, he's went deep in four of them (30.8%), and in 7% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.